Three roles. One thread.

 Blink X is JM Financial's retail trading product.
 I joined as a PM intern — partly to ship a new lending product, partly to take a swing at a stock education app the team was sketching.

-- User Segmentation: Analysed 25M+ user records to identify high-value personas and define the GTM targeting strategy for a new lending product.
-Mapped behavioural cohorts to risk profiles to investment intent.
+Analysed 25M+ user records to identify high-value personas and define the GTM targeting strategy for a new lending product.

-- 0 → 1 Build: Took full ownership of a stock education app from concept to prototype.
-Defined the roadmap, designed all UX flows, integrated gamification mechanics (streaks, quests, achievement unlocks) to drive engagement among first-time investors.
+Took full ownership of a stock education app from concept to prototype.
+Defined the roadmap, designed all UX flows, integrated gamification mechanics.

-- Market Insights: Conducted structured competitive analysis across 10+ players in the discount brokerage and edu-tech space.
-Identified positioning gaps and sharpened the product's differentiation narrative.
+Conducted structured competitive analysis across 10+ players in the discount brokerage and edu-tech space.
+Identified positioning gaps and sharpened differentiation.

 Where the thinking got shaped.